Unboxed-Software/solana-course/content/intro-to-anchor.md

 # Demo

-Before we begin, install Anchor by following the steps [here](https://www.anchor-lang.com/docs/installation).
+Before we begin, install Anchor by [following the steps from the Anchor docs](https://www.anchor-lang.com/docs/installation).

 For this demo we'll create a simple counter program with two instructions: